 \subsubsection{Python Flask Server}

-The server backend is implemented using Python to take advantage of its extensive ecosystem of libraries for video processing, image manipulation, and data analysis.
-The server component handles computationally intensive tasks, including the heatmap video generation and screen recording.
+The server backend is implemented using Python to leverage its extensive ecosystem of libraries for video processing, image manipulation, and data analysis.
+The server component handles computationally intensive tasks, including generating heatmaps and screen recordings.
 Built on the Flask web framework, the server provides RESTful API endpoints for communication with the Vision Pro client.